LennonLab/Emergence/EmergencePrePrint.md

 ### Results

 **Species abundance distribution (SAD)**
-Despite the IBMs being initialized with random samples from uniform distributions, the resulting SADs of Simplex are well-fit by the Poisson-lognormal and the log-series distributions (Fig 1).
+Despite the IBMs being initialized with random samples from uniform distributions, the resulting SADs of Emergence are well-fit by the Poisson-lognormal and the log-series distributions (Fig 1).

 <figure>
 <img src="results/figures/SADs.png" align="center" width="900" />
 <figcaption>Figure 1.
-Species abundance distributions for 1,000 Simplex models are well-explained by species abundance models.
+Species abundance distributions for 1,000 Emergence models are well-explained by species abundance models.
 Kernel density curves of r-square values for the Poisson lognormal (PLN) distribution and the log-series predicted by the Maximum Entropy Theory of Ecology (METE).
 As commonly observed in ecological communities, both models predicted >75% variation in abundance among species. </figcaption>
 </figure>

 **Species-area relationship (SAR)**
-Simplex produced realistic forms of the SAR according to several sampling schemes (Fig 2).
+Emergence produced realistic forms of the SAR according to several sampling schemes (Fig 2).

 <figure>
 <img src="results/figures/SAR.png" align="center" width="900" />
 <figcaption>Figure 2.
-Species-area relationships from 1,000 Simplex models take realistic forms.
+Species-area relationships from 1,000 Emergence models take realistic forms.
 Kernel density curves of slopes (z-values) of the species-area relationship (SAR) for both two sampling schemes, i.e., nested and random aggregation (R.A.) </figcaption>
 </figure>

 **Metabolic scaling**
-Simplex closely reproduced the 3/4 power scaling of basal metabolic rate to body size, the -1/4 power scaling of mass-specific basal metabolic rate to body size, and the -3/4 scaling of population density to body size (Fig 3).
+Emergence closely reproduced the 3/4 power scaling of basal metabolic rate to body size, the -1/4 power scaling of mass-specific basal metabolic rate to body size, and the -3/4 scaling of population density to body size (Fig 3).

 <figure>
 <img src="results/figures/MetabolicScaling.png" align="center" width="900" />
 <figcaption>Figure 3.
-Patterns of metabolic scaling produced by 1,000 Simplex models.
+Patterns of metabolic scaling produced by 1,000 Emergence models.
 Each blue data point represent the mean for values across a binned x-axis, to prevent statistical bias due to the large number of data points of intermediate body sizes.
 The dashed blue line is the regression line and the light blue hull is the 95% prediction interval.
 </figcaption>
 </figure>

 **Diversity-abundance relationships**
-Simplex closely reproduced diversity-abundance scaling relationships (Fig 4).
+Emergence closely reproduced diversity-abundance scaling relationships (Fig 4).
 The relationships for rarity, dominance, and evenness are close to the overall results from Locey and Lennon (2016).
 The relationship of richness to total abundance was similar to that for some microbial and animal datasets analyzed by Locey and Lennon (2016).

 <figure>
 <img src="results/figures/DiversityAbundanceScaling.png" align="center" width="900" />
 <figcaption>Figure 4.
-Diversity-abundance scaling relationships produced by 1,000 Simplex models are similar to those reported by Locey and Lennon (2016).
+Diversity-abundance scaling relationships produced by 1,000 Emergence models are similar to those reported by Locey and Lennon (2016).
 Each blue data point represents the mean for values across a binned x-axis.
 This prevents statistical bias due to the large number of data points of high total abundance ($N$).
 The dashed blue line is the regression line and the light blue hull is the 95% prediction interval.</figcaption>
 </figure>

 **Taylor's Law**
-Simplex reproduced Taylor's Law, with the scaling exponent just below 2.0 (Fig 5).
+Emergence reproduced Taylor's Law, with the scaling exponent just below 2.0 (Fig 5).

 <figure>
 <img src="results/figures/TaylorsLaw.png" align="center" width="900" />
 <figcaption>Figure 5.
-The population abundance variance-mean relationship from 1,000 Simplex models closely reproduces Taylor's Law.</figcaption>
+The population abundance variance-mean relationship from 1,000 Emergence models closely reproduces Taylor's Law.</figcaption>
 </figure>

 ### Discussion

-The discovery, explanation, and prediction of patterns is foundational to testing hypotheses, models, and theories of ecology.
-The Simplex platform allows patterns from different ecological paradigms to emerge simultaneously across thousands of individual-based models (IBMs).
+The Emergence platform allows patterns from different ecological paradigms to emerge simultaneously across thousands of individual-based models (IBMs).
 In doing so, primary patterns of community ecology, macroecology, metabolic theory, and biodiversity science all emerge from individual-level changes, relatively few explicit constraints, and selection on initially random variation.

-The degree of emergence in Simplex is unique and difficult to fully appreciate.
+The degree of emergence in Emergence is unique and difficult to fully appreciate.
 For example, realistically uneven SADs resulted from initially even SADs where almost every individual belonged to a different species.
 This starting condition is contrary to the criticism that all successful theories of biodiversity begin with the assumption that the SAD is a hollow-curve (McGill 2010).
 Additionally, the 3/4 scaling of metabolic rate to body size emerged despite the lack of any explicit constraints on body size and without enforcing any power-law mechanism.
 Likewise, realistic SARs emerged despite no hard constraints on area and realistic diversity-abundance scaling relationships emerged despite no hard constraints on total abundance.
 Finally, all of these patterns simultaneously emerged across thousands of IBMs.

-The benefits of the Simplex platform are manifold.
+The benefits of the Emergence platform are manifold.
-First, Simplex allows exploration of novel questions and patterns while ensuring realistic ecological structure and dynamics.
+First, Emergence allows exploration of novel questions and patterns while ensuring realistic ecological structure and dynamics.
-Second, Simplex implicitly unifies major ecological patterns under three general mechanisms: lognormal dynamics (i.e., multiplicative interactions of stochastic variables), energetic constraints, ecological selection.
+Second, Emergence implicitly unifies major ecological patterns under three general mechanisms: lognormal dynamics (i.e., multiplicative interactions of stochastic variables), energetic constraints, ecological selection.
-To our knowledge, the entire set of patterns produced by Simplex have never been predicted by any single ecological theory, nor by any synthesis of theories.
+To our knowledge, the entire set of patterns produced by Emergence have never been predicted by any single ecological theory, nor by any synthesis of theories.
-Third, many other ecological patterns could also be produced by the Simplex platform, as is.
+Third, many other ecological patterns could also be produced by the Emergence platform, as is.
 Examples are distance decay relationships, growth curves, spatial abundance distributions, body-size distributions, and species-time relationships.
-Fourth, with additional modifications Simplex could produce countless other ecological patterns or even patterns that transcend biological fields, i.e., by simulating evolutionary processes, landscape dynamics, and by attributing genome sequences to individuals.
+Fourth, with additional modifications Emergence could produce countless other ecological patterns or even patterns that transcend biological fields, i.e., by simulating evolutionary processes, landscape dynamics, and by attributing genome sequences to individuals.

-To our knowledge, Simplex offers the first IBM approach for testing metabolic scaling theory (Brown et al. 2004).
+To our knowledge, Emergence offers the first IBM approach for testing metabolic scaling theory (Brown et al. 2004).
 Metabolic scaling predicts that the magnitude of basal metabolic rate ($B$) increases with the $^3/_4$ power of body mass ($M$), i.e., $B$ = $M^{3/4}$.
 Studies have used the $^3/_4$ scaling law to predict aspects of metabolic power, population dynamics, community ecology, ecosystem function, and trophic interactions (Brown et al. 2004, Hechinger et al. 2011, Schramski et al. 2015).
 The reasoning behind the $^3/_4$ power rests on fractal geometry of tissues (West et al. 1997, West et al. 1999).
 While this fractal-based reasoning may hold, we not aware of any mechanistic tests, and it remains unresolved whether the argument is necessary.
-In Simplex, there are no such networks and the $^3/_4$ power law appears to emerge as a central tendency.
+In Emergence, there are no such networks and the $^3/_4$ power law appears to emerge as a central tendency.

-Simplex is well-positioned for testing the predictions of metabolic scaling.
+Emergence is well-positioned for testing the predictions of metabolic scaling.
 Some scientists still argue whether a $^2/_3$ scaling based on surface area to volume ratios is more accurate and appropriate (White and Seymour 2003) and even whether a $^3/_4$ and $^2/_3$ scaling can arise from the same mechanism (Zhao 2015).
 Finally, some have shown that the scaling of metabolic rate to body size is nearly isometric (*z* ≈ 1) for some taxa (Glazier 2006).
-While Simplex most often produces a scaling exponent near $^3/_4$, it can produce each of these alternative outcomes by varying the constraints on the range of initial conditions of basal metabolic rate, resource inputs, and resource use efficiency.
+While Emergence most often produces a scaling exponent near $^3/_4$, it can produce each of these alternative outcomes by varying the constraints on the range of initial conditions of basal metabolic rate, resource inputs, and resource use efficiency.

-Simplex is unique in several ways.
+Emergence is unique in several ways.
-First, Simplex is built to study the simultaneous emergence of ecological patterns across paradigms.
+First, Emergence is built to study the simultaneous emergence of ecological patterns across paradigms.
-Second, patterns in Simplex emerge as a consequence of ecological selection on initially random conditions.
+Second, patterns in Emergence emerge as a consequence of ecological selection on initially random conditions.
-Third, patterns of Simplex emerge as robust central tendencies across hundreds to thousands of independent IBMs.
+Third, patterns of Emergence emerge as robust central tendencies across hundreds to thousands of independent IBMs.
-Fourth, Simplex is agnostic in that it does not place primary importance on stochasticity, ecological selection, or energetic constraints, and does not place any explicit constraints on body size and life history trade-offs.
+Fourth, Emergence is agnostic in that it does not place primary importance on stochasticity, ecological selection, or energetic constraints, and does not place any explicit constraints on body size and life history trade-offs.
-Instead, we designed Simplex with relatively few rules to allow all patterns to emerge from conditions that would have been difficult to anticipate from examining the source code.
+Instead, we designed Emergence with relatively few rules to allow all patterns to emerge from conditions that would have been difficult to anticipate from examining the source code.
-Finally, Simplex can be freely distributed and modified, and will continue growing to give individuals evolvable genome sequences and to include new ecological dynamics (e.g., predator-prey, mutualism, parasitism) and the aspects of mass balance, stoichiometry, biocomplexity included in sister platforms (i.e., Locey et al. 2017).
+Finally, Emergence can be freely distributed and modified, and will continue growing to give individuals evolvable genome sequences and to include new ecological dynamics (e.g., predator-prey, mutualism, parasitism) and the aspects of mass balance, stoichiometry, biocomplexity included in sister platforms (i.e., Locey et al. 2017).